 A picture of the newly-constructed Ethel Baston Elementary School shows that the speed limit on at least that stretch of 100 was 40 mph.

 In December 1955, complaints were made that drivers were cutting across the berm on the east side of 100 in front of Yngve and Yngve.
 There were also complaints about dusty conditions south of Excelsior Blvd.

 Five more intersections with Highway 100 were closed down, including W. 26th Street and W. 28th Street.
 Traffic was to be rerouted to the railroad underpass at Cedar Lake Road.

 A three-phase traffic signal – allowing for controlled left turns – was installed at Highway 100 and Excelsior Blvd.
 This in an effort to curb the carnage at the State’s most busy and dangerous intersection.

 Locally, hearings were held on the proposed “Super Belt Line and Twin City Freeway system,” i.e., 494/694.

 In 1958, City Councilman Torval Jorvig requested that a committee be formed to give Highways 7 and 100 names, presumably like Wayzata Blvd.
 The committee came up with Centennial Drive (1958 being the centennial of Statehood), and Lilac Way, which it had been called for some time.
 No action was taken.

-On May 7, the Highway Department conducted a public hearing to present its plan to upgrade Highway 100 from I 494 to Excelsior Blvd.
+On May 7, 1959, the State Highway Department conducted a public hearing to present its plan to upgrade Highway 100 from I 494 to Excelsior Blvd.

 The intersection of 36th Street and Highway 100 was a busy one, and the the City Council allotted $9,000 for a traffic signal to be installed.
 A hand operated signal was to be used until the permanent one could be installed.
 The light was replaced by a bridge in 1985.